kumpelblase2/proxtop/README.md

 This is a reasonable question, so let me tell you this:

 1. In the browser the page is fixed, meaning the layout, menu and style are not really modifyable by me.
 If I don't like the style or if I want to make certain workflows faster, how would I do that?
 I don't want to end up with millions of lines of injected js code to change the site and get totally thrown off once the design changes.
+I'll probably end up with the same thing here, but in a separate app it's far easier to manage than a hacky script that ends up getting injected.
 2. I cannot easily embed the content of the web page into other things, like a video player.
 There's no nice way for example to open the video in my local media player.
 Why would I want this?
 Better video controls, less memory footprint (some of the player are just ... ugh, shitty.
 Do you remember flash?) and brings more flexibility.
-3. I can easily add new functionality without, again, fiddling with content scripts.
+3. I can easily add new functionality without, again, fiddling with content scripts or maybe even doing things totally different.

 TL;DR: Convenience, because I like to do things differently.